Async Rust, Part Three: IO

 problems here would be a lot of trouble without much benefit…so we're

-doesn't block.This is big-time cheating, but our example only connects to
+going to cheat and just assume that connect doesn't block.This is big-time cheating, but our example only connects to

 itself, so we'll get away with it.
 In the real world we'd use a proper

-async implementation like tokio::net::TcpStream::connect
+async implementation like tokio::net::TcpStream::connect.

 With one real async building block and one blatant lie, we can write